emagodi/trading/README.md

 - **View Open Orders**: Users can view all currently open orders.
 - **Role-Based Authentication**: Secure access using JWT.
 - **API Rate Limiting**: Limit the number of requests to enhance performance.
+- **API have scoped permissions: View access, Trade, Withdraw and Transfer

 ## Endpoints